 Return to Work

 When the gynecomastia reduction surgery is completed, there will be some swelling and bruising.
 You will have some discomfort, which can be controlled by the pain medication prescribed by the SixSurgery team.
 You may also be required to wear compression garments or elastic bandages for several weeks to help reduce swelling, as well as compress the skin to the new body contour.
 While results will be seen almost immediately, swelling may distort the actual results.
 Final results will take several months to subside.

 Most patients can return to work or school in 2-3 days.
 Light exercise can begin after 2 weeks, with full exercise and activity returning in about one month.
 Swelling and bruising are common, but will subside over a period of weeks.

 The SixSurgery team uses a minimal scarring technique for gynecomastia surgery that leaves an inconspicuous scar, unlike the traditional techniques that require an incision around the nipple.
 This technique greatly improves on the traditional surgery, by offering:

 The technique involves a small incision towards the armpit.
 It is the ideal technique for breast enlargement that is mostly due to excess fat.
 The small incision technique can also be used to remove breast gland tissue, using specially designed cannulas developed for gynecomastia surgery.

 Men in good health who have large breasts that are not caused by side effects from medication are good candidates for gynecomastia reduction.
 You should have reached a stable weight and your breast development should have stabilized.

 There is really no specific preparation, but you should quit smoking prior to the procedure, as smoking can seriously impede the healing process.
-Dr. Haywood will review your medications with you during your consultation, and may recommend stopping certain medications before your procedure.
+The SixSurgery Team will review your medications with you during your consultation, and may recommend stopping certain medications before your procedure.

 Generally, gynecomastia reduction takes 1-2 hours.